 However, not all areas in the Northern Territory are safe for swimming.
 For the few places that do offer swimming, always be aware of the surroundings.

 Coming in a close second, the Queensland region has pretty warm waters.
-As explored earlier, Cairns in the north-eastern coastal area is quite warm.
+As explored earlier, Cairns in the north-eastern coastal area are quite warm.
 The eastern coast sea temperatures come in at around 21 to 27 degrees Celcius.

-These temperatures are also what helps the Great Barrier Reef thrive.
+These temperatures are also what help the Great Barrier Reef thrive.
 The temperatures typically stay steady, helping it to maintain its ecosystem.

 In comparison to the north and eastern coastlines, the western coastline has significantly cooler sea temperatures.
 These are said to range somewhere between 21 to 24 degrees Celcius.

 To further compare, the southern coastline, near Southern Australia, is said to have a range of water temperatures lying between 15 to 20 degrees Celcius.

 The south-eastern coast, near New South Wales, has water temperatures that don’t get too much above 24 degrees Celcius.

-When comparing all four coastlines with the various states of Australia, it is easy to see the Northern Territory and Queensland have some of the warmest waters in Australia.
+When comparing all four coastlines with the various states of Australia, it is easy to see that the Northern Territory and Queensland have some of the warmest waters in Australia.

 While all waters can pose a certain danger, especially with the wildlife in Australia, Queensland simply has the best waters.